brunofierro2/BaSP-A2022-Etapa-1/README.md

 ## Week 04
 Added some exersises of javascript which includes variables, strings, arrays, if else for and functions

+## Week 06
+Javascript is being included to the site.
+For now, only in the login and sign up

 # Author:
         Bruno Fierro